Eugène-François Vidocq: Childhood and youth (1775–1795)

 On 10 March 1791, he enlisted in the Bourbon Regiment, where his reputation as an expert fencer was confirmed.
 According to Vidocq, within six months, he challenged fifteen people to a duel and killed two.
 Despite not being a model soldier and causing difficulties, he spent only a total of fourteen days in jail.
 During those two weeks, Vidocq helped a fellow inmate successfully escape.

 When France declared war against Austria on 20 April 1792, Vidocq participated in the battles of the First Coalition, including the Battle of Valmy in September 1792.
 On 1 November 1792, he was promoted to corporal of grenadiers, but during his promotion ceremony, he challenged a fellow non-commissioned officer to a duel.
-This sergeant major refused the duel, so Vidocq hit him.
-Striking a superior officer could have led to a death sentence, so he deserted and enlisted in the 11th Chasseurs, concealing his history.
+This sergeant major refused the duel, so Vidocq hit him; striking a superior officer could have led to a death sentence.
+Fearful, Vidocq deserted and enlisted in the 11th Chasseurs, concealing his history.
 On 6 November 1792, he fought under General Dumouriez in the Battle of Jemappes.

 In April 1793, Vidocq was identified as a deserter.
 He followed a general, who was fleeing after a failed martial coup, into the enemy camp.
 After a few weeks, Vidocq returned to the French camp.
 A chasseur-captain friend interceded for him, so he was allowed to rejoin the chasseurs.
 Finally, he resigned from the army because he was no longer welcome.

 He was eighteen years old when he returned to Arras.
 He soon gained a reputation as a womanizer.
 Since his seductions often ended in duels, he was imprisoned in Baudets from 9 January 1794 to 21 January 1795.

-On 8 August 1794, when he was barely nineteen, Vidocq married Anne Marie Louise Chevalier, after a pregnancy scare.
-No child resulted, and the marriage was not happy from the start, and when Vidocq learned that his wife had cheated on him with the adjutant, Pierre Laurent Vallain, he left again for the army.
+On 8 August 1794, when he was barely nineteen, Vidocq married Anne Marie Louise Chevalier after a pregnancy scare.
+No child resulted, and the marriage was not happy from the start.
+When Vidocq learned that his wife had cheated on him with the adjutant, Pierre Laurent Vallain, he left again for the army.
 He did not see his wife again until their divorce in 1805.